dricottone/blog/content/posts/systems_updates.md

 (i.e. arm64).
 Dependencies are heavily vendored, particularly for the services written in Python.
-There are about 16 damonized services in all, communicating through a central postgreSQL database, an ephemeral Redis database, and a GraphQL API.
+There are about 16 daemonized services in all, communicating through a central postgreSQL database, an ephemeral Redis database, and a GraphQL API.

 That's all fine though.